Is your attic always hot?

 - It makes some noise

-- Six large blades – The fan has six large blades that quickly cools the attic in no time
+- Six large blades – These automatic attic exhaust fans have six large blades that quickly cools the attic in no time

 - Powerful airflow – The attic fan has a commendable airflow.
 4,500 CFM is a lot of air.